Recurrence versus Transience for Weight-Dependent Random Connection Models

-We now turn to transience for non-robust supercritical percolation clusters in the weight dependent random connection model.
+\paragraph{The transience result.} We now turn to transience for non-robust supercritical percolation clusters in the weight-dependent random connection model.
 Of particular interest is the case $\lim_{r\to\infty}\rho(r)r^\delta=1$ with $\delta\in (1,2)$ and preferential attachment kernel $g=g^{\rm pa}$.
 However, we see in Theorem~\ref{thm:transnorob} that the precise form of $g$ is not very important, and in fact our argument applies for all the kernels discussed in Section~\ref{sec:intro}.
 The general strategy of the proof is similar to the robust case, in that we show that the infinite cluster contains a transient subgraph.

 On the one hand, in the non-robust regime (i.e., if $\beta_c>0$) this is a little more delicate, since the backbone of dominant vertices, which is only present in the robust case, cannot be used.
 On the other hand, the slow decay of connection probabilities as a function of distance allows us to relate the model to an instance of long-range percolation on the lattice via a coarse graining argument.
 A similar approach was used by Deprez and W\"uthrich \cite{DepreWuthr19}, the model there corresponds to our product kernel.
-We reformulate the transience result for $\delta<2$ in the following claim: \begin{theorem} Let $\mathcal{G}^{\beta}$ denote the weight-dependent random connection model where \begin{enumerate}[(a)] \item $g$ is bounded, that is, $g^\ast:=\sup_{(s,t)\in(0,1)^2}g(s,t)<\infty$; \item $\rho$ is regularly varying at $\infty$ of index $-\delta$ with $\delta\in(1,2)$. \end{enumerate} Then, for all $\beta>\beta_c$, the graph $\mathcal{G}^{\beta}$ is transient almost surely. \end{theorem} Mind that assumption (b) always holds if \eqref{eq:rhoass2} is satisfied and that assumption (a) is satisfied by all our kernels so that Theorem \ref{thm:transnorob} readily implies our transience claims if $\delta<2$.
+We now reformulate the transience result for $\delta<2$. \begin{theorem} Let $\mathcal{G}^{\beta}$ denote the weight-dependent random connection model where \begin{enumerate}[(a)] \item $g$ is bounded, that is, $g^\ast:=\sup_{(s,t)\in(0,1)^2}g(s,t)<\infty$; \item $\rho$ is regularly varying at $\infty$ of index $-\delta$ with $\delta\in(1,2)$. \end{enumerate} Then, for all $\beta>\beta_c$, the graph $\mathcal{G}^{\beta}$ is transient almost surely. \end{theorem} [3]

+Mind that assumption (b) always holds if \eqref{eq:rhoass2} is satisfied and that assumption (a) is satisfied by all our kernels so that Theorem \ref{thm:transnorob} readily implies our transience claims if $\delta<2$.
 Let $B$ denote a non-empty domain in $\R^d$.
 A \emph{cluster in} $B$ is a connected component of the subgraph of $\mathcal{G}^\beta$ induced by all vertices with positions in $B$.
 The key result needed to establish transience is the following statement concerning percolation on finite boxes.

 \begin{proposition}[Local density of percolation clusters] Consider $\mathcal{G}^\beta$ with $\beta>\beta_c$ under the assumptions of Theorem~\ref{thm:transnorob}.
 For any $\lambda\in (0,1)$, and any $\varepsilon>0$, there exists an $M_0\in\N$, such that for all $M>M_0$